yegor256/blog/_drafts/types.md

 }
 {% endhighlight %}

-The type `Book` would look like this:
+The type `Book` may look like this:

 {% highlight java %}
 interface Book {